RaeWinTan/battleship_workspace/projects/battleship-performance/README.md

 This is a Angular package to estimate the amount turns for the battleship 'smart bot' in  https://github.com/RaeWinTan/RXJSLearn (battleship branch) to finish a battleship game as compared to a less efficient 'dumb bot' that just shoots shots base on luck to win the game (using a random number generator).

+## Demo
+GAME: https://stackblitz.com/github/RaeWinTan/RXJSLearn/tree/battleship Read its readme.md to deploy(it only takes 3 steps)

+Package in action in an Angular Project: https://raewintan.github.io/battleship_workspace/

 # GAME RULES